 - Education is a key area that will assist organizations addressing the critical needs of students to ensure the education, health and human services needs of the students and their families are supported.
 Students have varying levels of access in our service area and may be disproportionately impacted, especially in rural communities and communities with high poverty rates.

 - General Operating Support is a key area intended to address the general operating expenses of nonprofits that have experienced hardship during the COVID-19 crisis.
 The Cameron Foundation’s eligibility guidelines pertaining to general operating grants apply to applicants in this category.

 - Technology is a key area that addresses the fast pace of organizations moving to virtual offices as a necessity with the closing of local offices due to the crisis.
 This grant area will assist safety net organizations and nonprofits with technology needs to help enhance their ability to communicate internally as a workforce with their staff and externally with their clients.

 Schools Reopening Grant Program

-School systems face significant new costs related to COVID-19 for the 2020-2021 school year, regardless of whether they adopt a virtual, in-person or hybrid approach to instruction.
-Schools offering virtual instruction still need help closing the digital divide, while those offering in-person instruction need help purchasing supplies to reduce the transmission of disease.
-The Schools Reopening Grant Program is available to provide one-time financial assistance to school districts within The Cameron Foundation’s service area.
-School systems can apply for up to $50,000 in emergency funds to help them purchase items such as Personal Protective Equipment, cleaning supplies, portable air cleaners, Chromebooks and MiFi devices for student use.
+School systems have faced significant new costs related to COVID-19 for the 2020-2021 school year, regardless of whether they adopted a virtual, in-person or hybrid approach to instruction.
+Schools offering virtual instruction still needed help closing the digital divide, while those offering in-person instruction needed help purchasing supplies to reduce the transmission of disease.
+The Schools Reopening Grant Program was made available to provide one-time financial assistance to school districts within The Cameron Foundation’s service area.
+School systems were able to apply for up to $50,000 in emergency funds to help them purchase items such as Personal Protective Equipment, cleaning supplies, portable air cleaners, Chromebooks and MiFi devices for student use.

 School System Technology Infrastructure Grants